mukhtarsafarofff/High-Power-Motor-Control-with-IR2110/README.md

+(ENG) The IR2110 is a popular h-bridge half driver.
 1) Pin 9 or VDD is the digital logic positive voltage range 3-15V.
 This enables the use of CMOS or LS TTL logic.
 2) The VDD voltage depends on the type of logic connected to the inputs.
 I used a 5V Arduino so I connected 5V from a voltage regulator.
 3) If using 3V logic such as Raspberry Pi GPIO connect to 3V.
 If using CMOS logic at say 12V connect VDD to 12V.